Post-OCR Document Correction with large Ensembles of Character Sequence-to-Sequence Models: Abstract

 \section{Abstract}

-In this paper, we propose a novel method based on character sequence-to-sequence models to correct documents already processed with Optical Character Recognition (OCR) systems.
-The main contribution of this paper is a set of strategies to accurately process strings much longer than the ones used to train the sequence model while being sample- and resource-efficient, supported by thorough experimentation.
+In this paper, we propose a novel method to extend sequence-to-sequence models to accurately process sequences much longer than the ones used during training while being sample- and resource-efficient, supported by thorough experimentation.
+To investigate the effectiveness of our method, we apply it to the task of correcting documents already processed with Optical Character Recognition (OCR) systems using sequence-to-sequence models based on characters.
+We test our method on nine languages of the ICDAR 2019 competition on post-OCR text correction and achieve a new state-of-the-art performance in five of them.
 The strategy with the best performance involves splitting the input document in character n-grams and combining their individual corrections into the final output using a voting scheme that is equivalent to an ensemble of a large number of sequence models.
 We further investigate how to weigh the contributions from each one of the members of this ensemble.
-We test our method on nine languages of the ICDAR 2019 competition on post-OCR text correction and achieve a new state-of-the-art performance in five of them.
-Our code for post-OCR correction is shared at \textbf{(omitted in this draft to enable blind review).}
+Our code for post-OCR correction is shared at \url{https://github.com/jarobyte91/post_ocr_correction}.